Rahul-1991/Search_health_report/README.md

 The configuration changes are done in the config.py file.
 Following are the configurable variables.
 * keyword_file -> Name of the file from which to read the keywords
 * output_file -> Name of the file to write the info to.
-* search_url -> The url for the search api
+* base_url -> The url for the search api
+* search_fields -> The fields obtained from the search api
-* required_fields -> The fields needed to be written to the output file
+* pdp_fields -> The fields obtained from the PDP api
 * perPage -> Number of products to be obtained

 ## How to run